 Adopt an Osprey

-Contribute to the restoration of ospreys along the Chicago River system
+Contribute to the restoration of ospreys along the Chicago River system.

 Friends' ongoing efforts to improve the reproductive success of osprey took an exciting turn in spring 2020 when it was discovered that the pair of osprey seen regularly on and in the vicinity of our nesting platform at the Beaubien Woods Boat Launch this year have chicks.

-Osprey are a conservation success nationally yet are still endangered in Illinois
+Osprey are a conservation success nationally yet are still endangered in Illinois.

 Since 2014, Friends has been working with scientists from the Forest Preserves of Cook County to increase the number of nesting sites available to osprey along the river system north and south.
 Decades after the insecticide DDT, which put osprey on the endangered species list, was banned their numbers are increasing but habitat has not.

 Friends pioneered a redesign of the traditional nesting platform which sits on top of an 80-foot pole to make them inviting to ospreys as nesting sites.
 The new design offsets the nest in order to allow researchers to more easily access the nest.
 Previous designs centered the nest on the pole.
 The first pole was installed in 2015, with three additional platforms installed in 2016 and a fifth pole installed in 2018.
-Our five platforms provide great access to fish in the river system and allow a 360° view which osprey prefer to protect their young chicks, such as the one pictured above, from predatory animals like the bald eagle.
+Our five platforms provide great access to fish in the river system and allow a 360° view which osprey prefer to protect their young chicks, such as the one pictured below, from predatory animals like the bald eagle.

 Make an Osprey Your Own